 yum install nano

-yum remove mariadb-server mariadb mariadb-libs
+yum remove mariadb-server mariadb-libs

-- We remove the cache.
+- We removed the cache.

 yum clean all

-yum -y install MariaDB-server MariaDB-client
+yum - and install MariaDB-server MariaDB-client

 systemctl start mariadb

-- Set it to start automatically:
+- Set to start automatically:

 systemctl enable mariadb